ucb-ee106/106b-sp23site/policies.md

 ## Prerequisites
 Students are expected to have taken EECS C106A / BioE C106A / ME C106A / EECS C206A or an equivalent course.
 A strong programming background, knowledge of Python and Matlab, and some coursework in feedback controls (such as EE C128 / ME C134) are also useful.
 Those who have not taken EECS C106A / BioE C106A / ME C106A / EECS C206A should have a strong programming background, knowledge of Python and Matlab, and exposure to linear algebra, Lagrangian dynamics, and feedback controls at the intermediate level.
 Please speak to a member of course staff if you are interested in taking the class without the prerequisites.

-## Resources

-The required texts are
-- Richard Murray, Zexiang Li and S. Shankar Sastry, <a href="https://ucb-ee106.github.io/eecs106b-fa22/assets/MLS.pdf">A Mathematical Introduction to Robotic Manipulation</a>, 1993.
-- Y. Ma, S Soatto, J. Kosecka, and S. Sastry, An Invitation to 3-D Vision: From Images to Geometric Models, Springer Verlag 2004.
-The textbook is <a href="https://link.springer.com/book/10.1007/978-0-387-21779-6">here</a>.
-You will need to use the <a href="https://www.lib.berkeley.edu/using-the-libraries/connect-off-campus">UCB Library VPN.</a>

-Other material will be drawn from:
-- Nonlinear Systems: Analysis, Stability, and Control by S. Shankar Sastry, Springer Verlag, 1999.
-- <a href="https://www.cds.caltech.edu/~murray/books/AM05/pdf/am08-complete_22Feb09.pdf">Feedback Systems: An Introduction for Scientists and Engineers</a> by Karl J. Astrom and Richard M. Murray, 2nd Edition, Princeton University Press, 2020.
-- Supplementary material in motion planning will be from K. Lynch and F. Park, Modern Robotics: Mechanics, Planning and Control, Cambridge University Press, 2017.
-- Supplementary material on learning from J. Wright and Y. Ma, <a href="https://book-wright-ma.github.io/">High Dimensional Data Analysis with Low Dimensional Models: Principles, Computation and Application</a>, Cambridge University Press, 2021.
-- and numerous research papers

 ## Desired Course Outcomes
 The primary objective of this course is to help students develop the academic maturity necessary to understand and conduct research in the field of robotics, vision, and intelligent machines.
 Along with surveying a breadth of topics relevant to modern robotics, this course also gives students the ability to implement the concepts taught in lecture through exploratory lab-based projects.
 Students will get practice reading and interpreting research papers through weekly paper presentations.
 The course culminates in a final project that allows students to conduct independent, original research on a topic of their choosing.
 Students who complete EECS 106B should:
 - Be proficient at reading, comprehending, critiquing, and reimplementing research papers in the field of robotics.